kuldeep059/V_Profile-DevOps-Project/README.md

 - db_backup.sql file is a mysql dump file.we have to import this dump to mysql db server
 - > mysql -u <user_name> -p accounts < db_backup.sql

+THIS HOSTED A PROPER FUNCTIONING WEBSITE USING DIFFERENT VMS BOTH MANUALLY AND AUTOMATICALLY USING GITBASH